zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 The former option here gives us load times that remind us of the original Skyrim release.
 The latter probably yields stuttering.

 Thus, `VK_EXT_graphics_pipeline_library` (henceforth GPL) with fast-linking.

+## The Obvious Problem
+What does the "fast" in fast-linking really mean?

+How fast is "fast"?

+These are great questions that nobody knows the answer to.